kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ![properties of a process](/assets/2025-06-16-concurrency/process.png)

-In general, processes are completely independant and isolated from eachother, which can make communication between processes challenging.
+In general, processes are completely independent and isolated from each other, which can make communication between processes challenging.

-While processes can spawn their own child processes, these child processes are still independant from the parent process and cannot directly communicate.
+While processes can spawn their own child processes, these child processes are still independent from the parent process and cannot directly communicate.

-> Spawning child processes from a parent process is a method of achieving concurrency however these processes cannot directly communicte
+> Spawning child processes from a parent process is a method of achieving concurrency however these processes cannot directly communicate

 ## Threads